bigheadG/mmWave/TMD/README.md

- # ALERT: wait for change; mmWave-VSD (Vital Signs Detection)
+ # mmWave-TMD (Traffic Monitor Detection)
-This repository contains the Batman Kit- VSD mmWave Sensor SDK.
+This repository contains the Batman Kit- Traffic Monitor Detection mmWave Sensor SDK.
 The sample code below consists of instruction for using the mmWave lib.
-This mmWave-VSD Python Program will work with Vital Signs Detection (VSD) based mmWave Batman Kit solution.
+This mmWave-TMD Python Program will work with Traffic Monitor Detection (TMD) based mmWave Batman Kit solution.
-This App works with Raspberry Pi 3 / Pi 2 and Jetson Nano The Vital Signs Detection (VSD) based Batman Kit is for a contactless and wearableless and 30cm ~ 90cm (about 1~3 feet) distance detection of Vital Signs (Heartbeat Rate & Respiration Rate) of a person, a pet, or an animal.
+This App works with Raspberry Pi 3 , Jetson Nano, windows and Mac The Traffic Monitor Detection (TMD) based on BM201-TMD-ISK for a contactless detect object moving in specify zone.
+The detect vehicle range from 5m to 50m

 # Installing